Seanforfun/ItcastLearningSmallDemos/README.md

 #7 Try to build Hibernate running environment and realize a basic insert operation.(2017-12-11)

-#8 Use Hibernate to test multi-tables operations.
+#8 Use Hibernate to test multi-tables operations.(2017-12-14)

+#9 Conbination of Struts2 and Hibernate.
+Use Struts2 as the MVC side and use Hibernate as dao side.
+Realize a simple one to many relationship table.
+Use jsp and ajax as the front side.(2017-12-19)